 r1: Clarified AP MLD behaviour.

 r2: Updated following presentation and discussion in Helsinki: rename to Bounded ESS, use AP Channel Report element rather than Channel Usage element, don’t use the term “roaming scan” but instead “scan for other APs of the same ESS”, don’t use the term “at all times” but instead “proactively”, clarify that motion is relative to the frame of reference of the AP.

+r3: Only need to identify peer APs whose BSA overlaps.
+Remove parentheses in “AP (MLD)” to avoid confusion.
+Single AP MLD is not “corner” case.

+r4: Offline harmonisation changes

+r5: Final online harmonisation changes